open-feature/flagd/docs/reference/openfeature-operator/installation.md

 Use the [OpenFeature Operator](https://github.com/open-feature/open-feature-operator) to install and run flagd on a Kubernetes cluster.

-The operator includes flagd (no need to install flagd seperately).
+The operator includes flagd (no need to install flagd separately).

 ## Installation